-ASHRAE 62.2-2016 calculation- DOE jobs or ASHRAE 62-1989 (BTL) calculation- LIEAP jobs
+ASHRAE 62.2-2016 calculation- Recommended for all jobs, required for DOE jobs.
+ASHRAE 62-1989 (BTL) calculation required for LIEAP jobs when not using ASHRAE 62.2-2016.

 Final inspection with client's signature and date stating that all work has been satisfactorily completed.